pierrenoel/Laravel-Briefing/02.TheBasics/d.controllers.md

 ## How to setup them?

-`php artisan make:controller PostsController --resource`
+`php artisan make:controller ArticleController --resource`

 If you want to see some Artisan commands, you can type `php artisan`.

-**'PostsController'** is the name of the controller, remind that (by convention):
+**'ArticleController'** is the name of the controller, remind that (by convention):
 - you have to name your controllers in the plural
 - you have to add the keyword **Controller**